Substra/substra-documentation/docs/source/operations/walkthrough/20-orchestrator-deployment.rst

       kubectl create secret tls orchestrator-tls-server-pair --cert=orchestrator-tls.crt --key=orchestrator-tls.key

 #.
-Optional: If you also want to setup mTLS to authenticate your client follow the guide :doc:`mtls-setup`.
+Optional: If you also want to setup mTLS to authenticate your client follow the guide :ref:`ops set up mutual TLS`.

 .. _deploy-orchestrator: